 Collaboration also lies at the heart of LIT’s enterprise development activity and its unique Enterprise Ladder, through which our Enterprise Development and Business Liaison Manager Gillian Barry works closely with Enterprise Ireland, IDA, City and County Enterprise Boards, the Chambers of Commerce and our own academic business specialists to facilitate the establishment and development of enterprises within the region.

-Our research activity which is managed by our Head of Research and Technology Transfer Dr. Patrick Murray and our development projects which are managed by Seamus Hoyne our Development Manager, generate substantial investment from abroad and involve many international and Irish partners as well as close cooperation with the academic staff of LIT.
+Our research activity which is managed by our Head of Research and Technology Transfer Dr. Siobhan Moane and our development projects which are managed by Ciaran Lynch our Development Manager, generate substantial investment from abroad and involve many international and Irish partners as well as close cooperation with the academic staff of LIT.